 On your iPhone or iPad, you’ll see the Metronome button at the top of the GarageBand window.
 It’s colored blue when it’s on and gray when you tap to turn it off.

 1) Open the Song Settings.
-On iPhone, tap the Gear icon on the top right and pick Song Settings.
+On iPhone, tap the Gear icon on the top right.
 On iPad, tap the Wrench icon.

 2) Pick Metronome and Count-in.